Parliamentary.ai

 Overview

-This bill amends the Children Act 1989 to include certain proceedings related to female genital mutilation (FGM) under the Female Genital Mutilation Act 2003 as family proceedings.
-This change aims to improve the handling of FGM cases within the family court system.
+This bill amends the Children Act 1989 to classify certain legal proceedings related to female genital mutilation (FGM) as family proceedings.
+This change aims to improve the handling of FGM cases within the family court system, ensuring children's welfare is prioritized.

 Description

-The bill modifies the Children Act 1989 by adding a new clause to Section 8.
-This addition designates specific proceedings outlined in Part 1 of Schedule 2 of the Female Genital Mutilation Act 2003 (excluding paragraph 3) as family proceedings.
-This means that these FGM cases will now fall under the jurisdiction of the family courts, allowing for a more integrated and comprehensive approach to cases involving children.
-The bill applies only to England and Wales and will come into effect upon its passage.
+The bill modifies the Children Act 1989 by adding a new clause to section 8.
+This addition designates specific proceedings under Part 1 of Schedule 2 of the Female Genital Mutilation Act 2003 as family proceedings.
+This excludes paragraph 3 of Schedule 2.
+The aim is to ensure that cases involving FGM are dealt with appropriately within the family court framework, considering the best interests of the child.
+The bill applies only to England and Wales and comes into effect upon its passing.

 Government Spending

-The bill does not directly specify any changes to government spending.
-The impact on government spending is likely to be indirect, potentially involving increased costs associated with processing FGM cases within the family court system.
+The bill doesn't directly specify government spending.
+The impact on government spending is likely to be indirect, potentially through increased caseload in family courts, but precise figures are not provided in the bill text.

 Groups Affected